ItsCryptic/ItsCryptic/README.md

 I'm Kevin, better known as Cryptic or ItsCryptic on the internet and I go by **he/they** pronouns.
 I know a variety of different languages including Go, Python, VimScript, Lua, HTML, CSS, JavaScript, TypeScript and a little bit of Java.
 I code quite a lot and make a lot of random things and put them on the internet, including but not limited to my [dotfiles](https://github.com/ItsCryptic/dotfiles) that I use on my computer daily, as I run Manjaro Linux.
 Here are some of my GitHub statistics incase any of you are curious!

-Currently helping @disboardorg with their new website.
+Currently helping [Disboard](https://disboard.org) with their new website.

 [![Kevin's GitHub stats](https://github-readme-stats.vercel.app/api?username=ItsCryptic&theme=dracula&show_icons=true&count_privat=true)](https://github.com/ItsCryptic/)